OUR PARISH HISTORY

 In February of 1988, Father Conte became the Pastor of Holy Guardian Angels Church in Reading, and Rev. Thomas Benestad was appointed Pastor.
 His stay with us was very brief.
 In May of 1988, Father Benestad was appointed to serve as special assistant to His Eminence, John Cardinal Krol, assisting him in raising funds for the Vatican.

 In June of 1988 Bishop Welsh appointed Monsignor Sacks as the fourth Pastor of our Parish and also appointed the newly ordained Father David Breiner as Assistant Pastor.
 On August 16, 1990, Father Victor Finelli was appointed to succeed Father Breiner.
 On September 2, 1994, Father Hulko was appointed to succeed Father Finelli.
 On June 15, 1995, Father Frink was appointed to succeed Father Hulko.
 Father Sattler was appointed to replace Fr.
 Frink.
 Fr.
 Clement replaced Fr.
 Frink, Fr.
 Kern replaced Fr.
 Clement, Fr.
-Cletus replaced Fr.
-Kern and Father Rich Brensinger recently replaced Father Cletus.
+Onyegbule replaced Fr.
+Kern and Fr Arnout replaced Fr.
+Brensinger.

 Over the years, the parish has grown in many ways.
 Our parish now has over 2400 families and over 7500 people.
 Our school community has over 300 students.
 The old convent building, vacant since the Dominican Sisters left the parish in 1988, was renovated into our new Parish Center, housing the offices for the parish as well as the residences for our priests.
 In October of 1988 a Building Committee was I formed to develop a Master Plan for our Parish.